Last Updated on April 13, 2026 by Elizabeth

-No wonder resort fees are among the most loathed of all hidden hotel fees in travel.
-Seldom revealed in advance of a visit, these daily charges tend to be discovered only at check-out.
-Worse yet, they can add hundreds of dollars to your final bill, whether you use the included services or not.
+No wonder resort fees are among the most loathed of all hotel fees in travel.
+Until recently, they were typically not revealed until check-out.
+Hotels are now forced by law to be more transparent, but make no mistake.
+These fees can add hundreds of dollars to your final bill, whether you use the included services or not.

-The only thing sneakier, in our opinion, is when resort fees masquerade by other names.
-But don’t be fooled.
-Resort fees by any other name would smell as foul.
+Then there are the resort fees that masquerade by other names.
 Here are some of the more creative names we’ve seen recently for mandatory resort fees.

 Other Names for Resort Fees

-Curation fee: At the MADE Hotel in New York City’s midtown Manhattan, a $30 so-called “curation fee” covers such amenities as coffee or tea in the morning, a glass of wine during the evening “wine hour,” access to the hotel gym, wi-fi access, and seasonal bike rentals.
+Curation fee: At the MADE Hotel in New York City’s midtown Manhattan, there’s a $30 so-called “curation fee.”
+It covers such amenities as coffee or tea in the morning, a glass of wine during the evening “wine hour,” access to the hotel gym, wi-fi access, and seasonal bike rentals.

 Destination fee: The Shay Hotel in Culver City, California, has introduced a $30 mandatory “destination fee” that covers w-fi access, EV charging, yoga classes and rideshare passes.

-Experience fee: Stay at the Fairmont Chateau Whistler in British Columbia and you’ll be hit with an “experience fee” to the tune of $35CAD per night—about $26US—which includes amenities like lobby coffee and tea, boardgame or book loans, fitness classes, shoeshines, and access to EV charging stations.
+Experience fee: Stay at the Fairmont Chateau Whistler in British Columbia and you’ll be hit with an “experience fee” to the tune of $35CAD per night—about $26US.
+That includes amenities like lobby coffee and tea, boardgame or book loans, fitness classes, shoeshines, and access to EV charging stations.

-Urban fee: This mandatory fee has become commonplace at many city hotels, but it’s essentially just the dreaded resort fee in disguise.
+Urban fee: This mandatory fee has become commonplace at many city hotels, but it’s essentially just a resort fee in disguise.
 At the Arlo in Manhattan’s SoHo neighborhood, the $29 “urban fee” covers in-room bottled water, wi-fi access, bike rentals and a 10% discount at hotel eateries.

 Related: